Mutual Theory of Mind for Human-AI Communication: Related Work

-Given that AI's behavior and output could also influence user's mental model of the AI, and therefore how the user decides to interact with the AI, we want to highlight that the perception-feedback loop is mutual during the human-AI communication process--- user's mental model can be informed by AI's behavior yet AI also constructs a mental model of the user, which determines whether or how the AI's output could inform the user about the AI's behavior and working mechanism.
-We propose the Mutual Theory of Mind framework to capture this mutual shaping of perception-feedback during human-AI communication.
+Given that AI's behavior and output could also influence user's mental model of the AI, and therefore how the user decides to interact with the AI, we want to highlight that the interpretation-feedback loop is mutual during the human-AI communication process--- user's mental model of the AI can be informed by the AI's output, yet AI's interpretation of the user can also be informed by the user's output, which is determined by the user's mental model of the AI.
+We propose the Mutual Theory of Mind framework to capture this mutual shaping process of interpretation-feedback during human-AI communication.